-V.A.1.a)

-Faculty members must directly observe, evaluate, and frequently provide feedback on fellow performance during each rotation or similar educational assignment.
-(Core)

-Background and Intent: Faculty members should provide feedback frequently throughout the course of each rotation.
-Fellows require feedback from faculty members to reinforce well-performed duties and tasks, as well as to correct deficiencies.
-This feedback will allow for the development of the learner as they strive to achieve the Milestones.
-More frequent feedback is strongly encouraged for fellows who have deficiencies that may result in a poor final rotation evaluation.

-V.A.1.b) Evaluation must be documented at the completion of the assignment.
-(Core) V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
-(Core) V.A.1.b).(2) Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion.
-(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: (Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, (Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice.
-(Core)
+V.A.1.a) Faculty members must directly observe, evaluate, and frequently provide feedback on fellow performance during each rotation or similar educational assignment. ^(Core) throughout the course of members to reinforce wel deficiencies.
+This feedbac to achieve the Milestones aculty members should provide feedback frequently each rotation.
+Fellows require feedback from faculty I-performed duties and tasks, as well as to correct ck will allow for the development of the learner as they strive .
+More frequent feedback is strongly encouraged for fellows at may result in a poor final rotation evaluation.
+V.A.1.b) Evaluation must be documented at the completion of the assignment. ^(Core) V.A.1.b).(1) For block rotations of greater than three months in duration, evaluation must be documented at least every three months. ^(Core) V.A.1.b).(2) Longitudinal experiences such as continuity clinic in the context of other clinical responsibilities must be evaluated at least every three months and at completion. ^(Core) V.A.1.c) The program must provide an objective performance evaluation based on the Competencies and the subspecialty-specific Milestones, and must: ^(Core) V.A.1.c).(1) use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members); and, ^(Core) V.A.1.c).(2) provide that information to the Clinical Competency Committee for its synthesis of progressive fellow performance and improvement toward unsupervised practice. ^(Core)

 Background and Intent: The trajectory to autonomous practice in a subspecialty is documented by the subspecialty-specific Milestones evaluation during fellowship.
 These Milestones detail the progress of a fellow in attaining skill in each competency domain.
 It is expected that the most growth in fellowship education occurs in patient care and medical knowledge, while the other four domains of competency must be ensured in the context of the subspecialty.
 They are developed by a subspecialty group and allow evaluation based on observable behaviors.
 The Milestones are considered formative and should be used to identify learning needs.
 This may lead to focused or general curricular revision in any given program or to individualized learning plans for any specific fellow.

+V.A.1.d)

-V.A.1.d) The program director or their designee, with input from the Clinical Competency Committee, must: V.A.1.d).(1) meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific Milestones.
-(Core) V.A.1.d).(2) assist fellows in developing individualized learning plans to capitalize on their strengths and identify areas for growth; and, (Core) V.A.1.d).(3) develop plans for fellows failing to progress, following institutional policies and procedures.
-(Core)
+The program director or their designee, with input from the Clinical Competency Committee, must:

-Background and Intent: Learning is an active process that requires effort from the teacher and the learner.
-Faculty members evaluate a fellow's performance at least at the end of each rotation.
-The program director or their designee will review those evaluations, including their progress on the Milestones, at a minimum of every six months.
-Fellows should be encouraged to reflect upon the evaluation, using the information to reinforce well-performed tasks or knowledge or to modify deficiencies in knowledge or practice.
-Working together with the faculty members, fellows should develop an individualized learning plan.
+V.A.1.d).(1) meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific Milestones. ^(Core) V.A.1.d).(2) assist fellows in developing individualized learning plans to capitalize on their strengths and identify areas for growth; and, ^(Core) V.A.1.d).(3) develop plans for fellows failing to progress, following institutional policies and procedures. ^(Core) teacher and the learne the end of each rotatio evaluations, including months.
+Fellows shoul information to reinforc t: Learning is an active process that requires effort from the r.
+Faculty members evaluate a fellow's performance at least at m.
+The program director or their designee will review those their progress on the Milestones, at a minimum of every six Id be encouraged to reflect upon the evaluation, using the re well-performed tasks or knowledge or to modify deficiencies in .
+Working together with the faculty members, fellows should